 An African baby elephant is called a calf a baby Asian Elephant is also called a calf.
 A calf is about 200 pounds when they are born.
-Calves are able to stand and walk only after an hour after they are born.
+Calves can stand and walk only after an hour after they are born.

 Calves will suck on its trunk just like some babies suck their fingers or thumbs.